alindl/solarized-everything/README.md

 Resources and dotfiles to ensure, that most, if not all of your system is in

 ✨ SOLARIZED DARK ✨

+Instructions are based on Manjaro i3, including installation, but I'll drop some links to the repositories.
-I'm obviously skipping the ones, where it's just in the settings.
+I'm obviously skipping the ones, where it's easy to find in the settings.
-(Intellij etc.)
+(IntelliJ etc.)

 // TODO check `~/.Xresources` colors
 // TODO use `~/.Xresources` colors